 All students come to your class with background knowledge.
 They may not come to you with the background knowledge that you desire, but they come full of background knowledge none the less.
 All students do better if they can connect what you are teaching to something that is familiar to them.
 However, for Language Learners, it may be the difference between if they remember a word for future use or not.
 Most times, it takes students 30 – 50 times of hearing a word before they begin to internalize it.
 However, if we connect the word to something in their background knowledge, they are able to internalize it faster.
 Some students are able to make their own connections with their own background knowledge.
 However, many students, especially at the elementary level, do not have this kind of meta-cogntion skill mastered.
 So, here are some ways to help your students connect what they are learning to what they already know:

 1.)
 Allow students to complete a graphic organizer with “Stuff I Already Know” about a new topic.
-(Grab my graphic organizer for FREE from Google Docs.)
+(Grab my graphic organizer for FREE from my Teachers Pay Teachers store.)
 Have students leave these graphic organizers on their desks, and while you are having class discussions or small group learning stations, take a moment to make a connection for each of your English Language Learners.
 For example: “Mya, I see you knew that princess wear crowns.
 Did you see the page in this book where it talks about what crowns are made of?
 That metal is called gold.”
 I know this seems like a lot of work, but if you do this a lot in the beginning of the year, students will begin to do it for themselves – and for each other, as the year progress.

 2.)
 Model making connections with a text or topic.
 Say things like “This story happens at a farm, and it makes me think of when I went to a farm to pick strawberries.”
 Then, give students a sheet to write down their own connections as you move through a topic.
 Again, this is one that is more work in the beginning of the year, but when students get a hang of it, it gets easier.
 (Be careful to allow students to come up with their own connections, as it is easy to depend on our own background knowledge and forget to zone in on what the KIDS know.)